mnot/I-D/httpbis-alt-svc/draft.md

 transit time.

 When an Alt-Svc response header is received from an origin, its value invalidates and replaces all cached alternate services for that origin.
-This includes the empty Alt-Svc header, which clears all cached alternate services for an origin.

 See {{caching}} for general requirements on caching alternate services.